Canadian-Light-Source/sgmdata/README.md

 # Helper module for working with data from the [SGM Beamline](https://sgm.lightsource.ca)
+### Documentation:
+The complete [docs](https://sgm-data.readthedocs.io/en/latest/GettingStarted.html) are hosted on readthedocs.

 ### Installation:
 Using pip:
 ```commandline